The Office of Procurement Services will be referred to as “procurement services” within the context of university procurement policies and procedures.

 All university employees and faculty and staff members will be referred to as "requesters" within the context of university procurement policies and procedures

 Each requester will determine the specific type of equipment, supplies, and services required for operation within his or her given budget allocation.
-Procurement management can assist the requester in identifying the appropriate item(s) and/or service(s).
+Procurement Services can assist the requester in identifying the appropriate item(s) and/or service(s).

 Advance planning and early procurement management involvement is a critical success factor in the procurement process.
 Sufficient advance notice must be given to allow procurement management to obtain the necessary quotes and to plan for the anticipated delivery lead time.
 Approval activities outside of procurement management, such as legal review, sponsored programs review, and the IT approval process, should also be considered when planning purchases.
 Unplanned rush purchases often result in a combination of poor quality and higher prices, and therefore, must be avoided.

-Requesters are encouraged to contact procurement management well in advance for major projects or technically complex needs to plan for the acquisition of equipment and supplies.
+Requesters are encouraged to contact procurement services well in advance for major projects or technically complex needs to plan for the acquisition of equipment and supplies.
 See Authorized Procurement Methods, Purchases with Additional Requirements, Solicitation of Bids, and Competitive Bidding Thresholds sections for more detailed information.

 Only those people authorized by the university may commit university funds to purchase goods or services or enter into an agreement with a supplier to purchase goods or services.